ENCODE-DCC/genomic-data-service/README.md

 ## AWS Deployment

-A production grade data services deployment consists of three macines:
+A production grade data services deployment consists of three machines:
 * Main machine that runs the flask app that sends the requests to the ES machines.
 * Regulome search ES
 * ENCODED region-search ES